Horse gait: Canter

-The canter is a controlled three-beat gait that is usually a bit faster than the average trot, but slower than the gallop.
+The canter is a controlled three-beat gait that is usually a bit faster than the average trot but slower than the gallop.
 The average speed of a canter is 16–27 km/h (10–17 mph), depending on the length of the stride of the horse.
 Listening to a horse canter, one can usually hear the three beats as though a drum had been struck three times in succession.
 Then there is a rest, and immediately afterwards the three-beat occurs again.
 The faster the horse is moving, the longer the suspension time between the three beats.
 The word is thought to be short for "Canterbury gallop".

-In the canter, one of the horse's rear legs – the right rear leg, for example – propels the horse forward.
+In the canter, one of the horse's rear legs – the right hind leg, for example – propels the horse forward.
 During this beat, the horse is supported only on that single leg while the remaining three legs are moving forward.
-On the next beat the horse catches itself on the left rear and right front legs while the other hind leg is still momentarily on the ground.
+On the next beat the horse catches itself on the left hind and right front legs while the other hind leg is still momentarily on the ground.
 On the third beat, the horse catches itself on the left front leg while the diagonal pair is momentarily still in contact with the ground.

 The more extended foreleg is matched by a slightly more extended hind leg on the same side.
 This is referred to as a "lead".
 Except in special cases, such as the counter-canter, it is desirable for a horse to lead with its inside legs when on a circle.
-Therefore, a horse that begins cantering with the right rear leg as described above will have the left front and hind legs each land farther forward.
+Therefore, a horse that begins cantering with the right hind leg as described above will have the left front and hind legs each land farther forward.
 This would be referred to as being on the "left lead".

 When a rider is added to the horse's natural balance, the question of the lead becomes more important.
 When riding in an enclosed area such as an arena, the correct lead provides the horse with better balance.
 The rider typically signals the horse which lead to take when moving from a slower gait into the canter.
 In addition, when jumping over fences, the rider typically signals the horse to land on the correct lead to approach the next fence or turn.
 The rider can also request the horse to deliberately take up the wrong lead (counter-canter), a move required in some dressage competitions and routine in polo, which requires a degree of collection and balance in the horse.
 The switch from one lead to another without breaking gait is called the "flying lead change" or "flying change".
 This switch is also a feature of dressage and reining schooling and competition.

 If a horse is leading with one front foot but the opposite hind foot, it produces an awkward rolling movement, called a cross-canter, disunited canter or "cross-firing".